 Click here for reviews of ATN X-Sight II 5-20 Smart Rifle Scope on Amazon

 There are some high quality night vision scopes, and deciding which one is a winner for you depends on your intended use.
+If you are on a tight budget, check out our reviews on cheap night vision scopes for air rifles.

 For an easy to use, light and somewhat cheaper scope, the Sightmark Photon XT is a great buy.